 This step is fairly straightforward.
-And if you don’t already know which layout you want, there’s a simple litmus test you can use to figure it out.
 Ask yourself: Is there a lot to say about this product?

 If the answer is no, there isn’t much to say, then you’ll probably want to go with a traditional product page.
 This is the case for a lot of products that are easily understood or very visual, like clothes or sunglasses, such as the Hawkers example below.

 But if the answer is yes, and there’s a lot to say about this product, then you’ll want to use a long-form product page or a mini-site.
-This is usually the case when you have stories to tell, technology to explain, benefits to reveal, objections to overcome, and so on.
+This is usually the case when you have stories to tell, technology to explain, benefits to reveal, and objections to overcome.

-For example, Boosted Boards clearly has a lot to say about its product in this long-form ecommerce product page:
+For example, Boosted Boards clearly has a lot to say about its electric scooters in this long-form ecommerce product page:

 The only real difference between a long-form page and a mini-site is how the content is laid out.

 With the long-form layout, everything goes on one long page.
-With a mini-site, that same content is presented over several smaller pages.
+With a mini-site, that same content is presented over several shorter pages that are linked between one another and easy for the shopper to navigate.
 Both layouts can be highly effective, so you really can’t go wrong.

-ACTION ITEM: Decide on a layout for your ecommerce product page design.
+ACTION ITEM: Decide on a layout for your ecommerce product page’s design.